ClickHouse/clickhouse_vs_snowflake/top_projects_by_distro/README.md

 Observations:

-- For ClickHouse, the best performance is achieved using the largest 1024GB service with 256 cores (the same as Snowflake).
+- For ClickHouse, the best performance is achieved using the largest 1024GB service with 256 vCPUs (the same as Snowflake).
 - For these queries Snowflake is faster by around 30%.
 This can be attributed to the experimental nature of the parallel replicas feature, with it undergoing active development to improve performance.
 - Snowflake performs well on queries which can be distributed to many nodes and are required to scan significant volumes of data.